CSESandeepan39/CSESandeepan39/README.md

 ### 🤔 What do I do?

- - :green_book: I am a 2nd year CSE Sophomore, with a great interest in NL.
+ - :green_book: I am a 2nd year CSE Sophomore, with a great interest in ML.
- - :green_book: Building projects in Webdev and Ml.
+ - :green_book: Building projects in Webdev and ML.
  - :green_book: Looking for interesting opportunities in Software Engineering.

 ## Languages and Tools ⚙